thin-edge/thin-edge.io/mapper/software_management/README.md

 ### Specific mapper - e.g. C8y Mapper

 Responsibilities:
-* Register the device, so it will receive the software management requests
+* Register the device, so it will receive the software management requests.
+* Send the list of already installed software packages as all future update operations are derived from this initial list.
 * Listen and translate the operations received from the cloud.
 * Forward these operations to the DM-agent and listen for the responses.
 * Translate the DM-Agent responses and forward them to the cloud.